How to Update DNS and Advanced DNS Records in support.web.com

 - Option 1: Under the Advanced Settings area on the right-hand side of the page, click on the DNS Records or Nameservers options.

-- Option 2: Click on the Advanced Settings tab located at the top adjacent to the Domain Overview tab.
+- Option 2: Click on the Advanced Settings tab at the top adjacent to the Domain Overview tab.

 - On the left-hand side of the screen, you will see DNS RECORDS, NAMESERVERS, and DNSSEC.